-It can also be seasoned with tempura shavings, chopped ginger, chives, nori, fish shavings (katsu) and eaten with a sauce.
-Undoubtedly one of the best Japanese street foods.
+It can also be seasoned with tempura shavings, chopped ginger, chives, nori, fish flakes (katsu) and eaten with a sauce.
+Undoubtedly one of the best Japanese street food.

-O Sukiyaki it is one of several types of Japanese stew with sliced meats, vegetables.
+The Sukiyaki is one of several types of Japanese stew with sliced meats, vegetables and greens.
 It can also include mushrooms, udon, moyashi, leeks, tofu and others.
-They are usually cooked in a shallow iron pan.
+They are usually cooked in a shallow iron pot.

-Sukiyaki is served in a nabemono, a type of pot where people take and place as much as they want in their bowls while socializing on the spot.
+Sukiyaki is served in a nabemono, a type of pot where people take and put as much as they like into their bowls while socializing there.
 This type of stew is one of the most popular Japanese foods.

-O mochi is made by beating the sticky Japanese rice called mochigome, until it becomes a dough.
+The mochi It is made by beating sticky Japanese rice called mochigome until it turns into a dough.
 Mochi is a common ingredient in many Japanese dishes, desserts and sweets.
-Basically it is glutinous rice ground into a paste and then molded.
+Basically it is glutinous rice ground into paste and then molded.

-This code is very common and gives life to countless other sweets of Japanese cuisine.
-It can be colored and have several different shapes and fillings, some are usually filled with sweet beans called azuki.
+This code is very common and gives life to countless other sweets in Japanese cuisine.
+It can be colored and have different shapes and different fillings, some are usually filled with sweet beans called azuki.

-The miso soup, also known as missoshiro, is one of the most popular and consumed soups in Japan, daily for breakfast, snack, lunch and dinner.
-One of the healthiest dishes in Japan and quite juicy.
+Miso soup, also known as miso soup, is one of the most popular and consumed soups in Japan, daily for breakfast, snack, lunch and dinner.
+One of the healthiest dishes in Japan and quite succulent.

-Oden is a very popular dish in winter but can be found at any time in the convenience stores, restaurants, markets and street stalls.
-This is the type of Japanese food that uncle likes.
+Oden is a very popular dish in winter but can be found at any time in convenience stores, restaurants, markets and street stalls.
+This is the kind of Japanese food that uncles like.

 It consists of various vegetables, tofu, eggs and other foods cooked in soy sauce and dashi sauce (fish sauce).
-The ingredients are usually dipped in the sauce and cooked until very soft, some are always heated in the sauce.
+The ingredients are usually dipped in the sauce and cooked until very soft, some are heated all the time in the sauce.

-Karaage are foods fried in oil with a crunchy peel while remaining soft inside.
-It is common to fry frago, meats and fish.
-It is covered with a dough made from egg, potato starch and wheat flour along with other ingredients that season and give the chicken a unique flavor.
+Karaage are foods fried in oil with a crispy crust while still being soft on the inside.
+It is common to fry chicken, meat and fish.
+It is covered in a dough made of egg, potato starch and wheat flour along with other ingredients that season and give the chicken a unique flavor.

-In the convenience stores we find karaage to sell, it is very reminiscent of chicken nugets, but they are much more delicious and are usually real pieces of chicken and other meats.
+In convenience stores we find karaage to sell, it is very similar to chicken nugets, but they are much tastier and are usually real pieces of chicken and other meats.
 It was one of my favorite convenience store snacks.

-Now let’s continue with a quick list just citing the name of Japanese food.
-To help I will separate the salty Japanese foods from the sweet foods.
+Now let's continue with a quick list just naming the Japanese food.
+To help, I'm going to separate salty Japanese foods from sweet foods.
 Let's start by listing the most popular savory foods in Japan.